cecileane/computingtools/pages/notes1215.md

   bad for running things on the cluster!

 - NFS (Network File System) in `/workspace`: do stuff here.
-  All notes machines in the cluster have access to this directory.
+  All machines in the cluster have access to this directory.
   Software (R, julia, python) installed in `/workspace/software`, install your own packages in `/workspace/<username>/<dir>` and set permissions with `chmod`

-### simple test example
+## simple test example

 This slurm script, in file `echo_submit.sh`, runs a pair of `echo` commands 10 times: